sjentsch/lsjDocs/Ch12/Ch12_Regression_02.rst

 the plot that we’re after.
 The first way is to use the ``Plot`` option under the ``Regression`` → ``Correlation Matrix`` button, giving us the output shown in :numref:`fig-scatterplot1`.
-Note that jamovi draws a line through the points, we’ll come onto this a bit later in section :doc:`What is a linear regression model? <Ch12_Regression_03>`.
+Note that jamovi draws a line through the points, we’ll come onto this a bit later in section :doc:`Ch12_Regression_03`.
 Plotting a scatterplot in this way also allow you to specify ``Densities for variables`` and this option adds a density curve showing how the data in each variable is distributed.

 .. ----------------------------------------------------------------------------